indra0421/simple_todo_app/README.md

 ## Available Scripts

-In the Project Directory, you can run
+In the Project Directory , you can run

 ###  `npm start`